droglenc/NCMTH107/modules/GettingDataIntoR_Prep.md

 1. What should be entered into the first row when entering data into Excel to create a CSV file?
 1. What does the `read.csv()` function in R do?
 1. What does the `headtail()` function in R do?
+1. What is the difference in R between a data.frame and a vector?
+1. What function in R is used to create a vector of items that are all of the same data type?

 ----